A Global University

 Resource Office on Disabilities

-The Resource Office on Disabilities facilitates accommodations for undergraduate and graduate and professional school students with disabilities who register with and have appropriate documentation on file in the Resource Office.
+The Resource Office on Disabilities (ROD) facilitates accommodations for all Yale students with disabilities who register with and have appropriate medical documentation on file in the ROD.
+Documentation may be submitted to the ROD even though a specific accommodation request is not anticipated at the time of registration.
 Early planning is critical.
-Documentation may be submitted to the Resource Office even though a specific accommodation request is not anticipated at the time of registration.
-It is recommended that matriculating students in need of disability-related course accommodations at Yale University contact the Resource Office by June 15.
-Special requests for University housing need to be made in the housing application.
-Returning students must contact the Resource Office at the beginning of each term to arrange for course and exam accommodations.
+Requests for housing accommodations must be made in the housing application.
+The required first step for a student with a disability is to contact the Resource Office on Disabilities to initiate the process of obtaining disability-related accommodations; see https://yale-accommodate.symplicity.com/public_accommodation.
+Registration with the ROD is confidential.

 Resources on Sexual Misconduct